Temu fined $232 million for breaching EU rules on sale of illegal products

-BRUSSELS, May 28 : Chinese online retailer Temu has been fined €200 million ($232 million) on Thursday for not doing enough to stop the sale of illegal products, EU tech regulators said on Thursday, following the first part of a wide investigation.
+BRUSSELS, May 28 : Chinese online retailer Temu has been fined €200 million ($232 million) for not doing enough to stop the sale of illegal products, European Union tech regulators said on Thursday, following the first part of a wide investigation.

 Further penalties could follow in the coming months as a result of a nearly two-year investigation under the Digital Services Act that requires large online companies to do more to tackle illegal and harmful content on their platforms.